Touch of Death (Lucio Fulci film): Filming

 The other films in the series included Giovanni Simonelli's Hansel e Gretel, Leandro Lucchetti's Bloody Psycho, Andrea Bianchi's Massacre, Enzo Milioni's Luna di sangue, Mario Bianchi's Non avere paura della zia Marta, Umberto Lenzi's Le porte dell'inferno and Fulci's Sodoma's Ghost.
 The budget of the films varies per source with Alfieri stating each film had a 300 to 350 million Italian lire budget, while production manager Silvano Zignani stated they were about 207 million and Fulci stating it was 200 to 300 million.
-The films were shot in 16mm and blown-up to 35mm and were shot in three to four weeks each with the films having generally the same crew and some recurring cast members.
+The films were shot in 16 mm film and blown-up to 35mm and were shot in three to four weeks each with the films having generally the same crew and some recurring cast members.

 Filming for Touch of Death began on 22 June 1988, shortly after Fulci finished filming Sodoma's Ghost.
 The film was shot around Rome and Vides Studios.
 Fulci later spoke negatively about both films stating that there were so many shots in the film to get the minimum running time of the films complete.
 Fucli also argued with the producers on set while the producers were unhappy with him as Fulci was continuously behind schedule.